Chaffee County, Colorado

 You pass a few houses and immediately find yourself at a fork in the road.
 The left fork goes down to a creek crossing and a rock obstacle, where the right fork goes up along the trail.
 Take the left fork through the creek (the right fork will dead end).

 Once you cross the creek you may want to let your tires dry a bit before tackling the biggest obstacle on the trail.
 It is an ever-changing rock climb with areas of stacked rock and places where tires have dug holes in the dirt.
 Wet tires only make it more challenging.
+There is no way around this obstacle, and it gives the trail its high rating.

-After making it over this obstacle you will climb a short distance to a new rock obstacle almost parallel to the trail.
+After making it over this obstacle you will climb a short distance to a rock obstacle almost parallel to the trail.
 The bypass takes you around it a little further, but the obstacle itself is worth trying.
 If you can get a little sideways on the trail you can climb up the rock head on instead of at an angle, making it easier.

 After conquering these two obstacles you are faced with a long, steep hill of loose rock.
 It climbs to what seems to be the top, only to make a left turn and climb some more.
 You may want to leave some distance between you and the vehicle ahead of you, just in case they get stuck (you don't want to have to stop).
 Keep a steady pace without spinning your tires and you should be fine up this hill.